vishalcs106/teleporter-demo/README.md

 # Teleporter Demo Project

 This project demonstrates a basic example or teleporter implementation.
-It comes with a 3 contracts, and deployment scripts.
+It comes with 3 contracts and deployment scripts.

+MyNft.sol - Simple ERC721 contract
+Staking.sol - Contract used to stake ERC721 tokens, this contarct sends the message Rewards.sol - Contract used to reward stakers on C-Chain, this receives the messsage

 MyNft.sol and Staking.sol should be deployed on a subnet, preferrably Dispatch subnet.
 Dispatch subnet was created especially for teleporter, it contains the necessary contracts and registry deployed.